-- 7.26 Once control action has been agreed by the Board these actions must be effectively monitored and managed and continually updated in response to changing external and internal events.
+7.31 Once control action has been agreed by the Board these actions must be effectively monitored and managed and continually updated in response to changing external and internal events.
 Monitoring should be undertaken before, during and after implementation of risk treatment.
-Ongoing and continuous monitoring provides understanding as to the extent to which internal controls are operating and provides assurance over the management of risks to an acceptable level in the achievement of organisational objectives. - 7.27 To ensure this, assigned risk owners must provide update accounts to the assigned Governance Board within agreed timeframes.
-Risks that can be discharged following approved mitigation action can only be removed from the Risk Register following agreement by the SEB. - 7.27 New risks and risk updates should be delivered at the relevant Governance Board by the appointed Strategic Risk Owner.
-Risk owners are therefore accountable and if they are unable to attend the Board they should ensure that a suitably informed delegate is in attendance at the meeting to present the risk. - 7.28 When an established risk is reviewed by the relevant Governance Board, assessment cannot be based upon subjectivity or perception.
-Re-prioritisation and risk decisions should be continually based upon the force's risk matrix criteria, taking into account the revised likelihood and impact score. - 7.29 The results of monitoring and review should be incorporated throughout the Organisation's wider performance management, measurement and reporting activities where possible. - 7.30 All strategic risks are held on the Joint Strategic Risk Register.
-The Risk Register acts as one of the primary assurance mechanisms of risk management and corporate control. - 7.31 Operational / project risk registers may be maintained locally by Departmental Leads but to ensure appropriate scrutiny and governance these registers should be stored centrally by the Continuous Improvement Department for oversight.
-Where appropriate local area risks should be escalated by managers to the strategic risk level by using the risk process set out within this document.
+Ongoing and continuous monitoring provides understanding as to the extent to which

-7.32 Risks raised should always be submitted to the relevant Governance Board in the first instance.
+- internal controls are operating and provides assurance over the management of risks to an acceptable level in the achievement of organisational objectives. - 7.32 To ensure this, assigned risk owners must provide update accounts to the assigned Governance Board within agreed timeframes.
+The risk officer will liaise with Risk Owners on a monthly basis to discuss the update for their assigned risk.
+The risk officer will then update each individual management plan held on the Risk Management Teams channel with the monthly update.
+Any risks recommended for closure at the local Governance board can only be discharged following approved mitigation action can only be removed from the Risk Register following agreement by the SEB chair. - 7.33 New risks and risk updates should be delivered at the relevant Governance Board by the appointed Strategic Risk Owner.
+Risk owners are therefore accountable and if they are unable to attend the Board, they should ensure that a suitably informed delegate attends the meeting to present the risk. - 7.34 When an established risk is reviewed by the relevant Governance Board, assessment cannot be based upon subjectivity or perception.
+Re-prioritisation and risk decisions should be continually based upon the force's risk matrix criteria, considering the revised likelihood and impact score. - 7.35 The results of monitoring and review should be incorporated throughout the Organisation's wider performance management, measurement and reporting activities where possible. - 7.36 All strategic risks are held on the Joint Strategic Risk Register.
+The Risk Register acts as one of the primary assurance mechanisms of risk management and corporate control. - 7.37 Operational / project risk registers may be maintained locally by Departmental Leads but to ensure appropriate scrutiny and governance these registers should be stored centrally by the Continuous Improvement Department for oversight.
+Where appropriate local area risks should be escalated by managers to the strategic risk level by using the risk process set out within this document. - 7.38 Risks raised should always be submitted to the relevant Governance Board in the first instance.
 Where a risk is submitted past the date of a Governance Board, it will be managed until it can be scrutinised at the next Governance Board.
 Only in exceptional operational circumstances will a risk be raised at SEB without scrutiny at the relevant Board.
 Operational leads are responsible for the submission of risks and late submission of risks and papers will not be submitted until the following Board.